chocolateboy/box/README.md

 const box = $(42).map(it => it + 1) // Box<43>
 ```

-Takes a function which transforms a value inside the box into a new value and
+Takes a function which transforms the value inside the box into a new value and
 returns a new box containing the returned value.

 #### tap